 A list of glob patterns specifying file and directory names to be ignored when importing.
-By default, this consists of ., , and System Volume Information (i.e., beets ignores Unix-style hidden files, backup files, and a directory that appears at the root of some Windows filesystems).
+By default, this consists of ., , System Volume Information, lost+found (i.e., beets ignores Unix-style hidden files, backup files, and directories that appears at the root of some Linux and Windows filesystems).